trojrobert/anthropic-computer-use-code/README.md

-To include the screenshot in the README, you can add a relative path to the image file in the markdown.
-Here’s an updated version of the README with the image embedded.

----

 # Anthropic Computer Use Demo

 This repository contains the complete code behind the **Anthropic Computer Use Demo**, an AI-driven agent that can control your computer through simulated mouse and keyboard inputs.
 The project was reverse-engineered to allow users to explore and interact with an AI agent for computer control.
 Below are the details on the demo setup, key files, API options, and tool actions.